bvaughn/react-error-boundary/README.md

 Sometimes an error happens as a result of local state to the component that's rendering the error.
 If this is the case, then you can pass `resetKeys` which is an array of values.
-If the `ErrorBoundary` is in an error state, then it will check these values each render and if they change from one render to the next, then it will reset automatically (triggering a re-render of the `children`).
+If the `ErrorBoundary` is in an error state, then it will check these values after each render and if they change from one render to the next, then it will reset automatically (triggering a re-render of the `children`).

 See the recovery examples above.